Oil slips to $66 ahead of G20, OPEC meeting

 U.S. President Donald Trump said on Wednesday a trade deal with Chinese President Xi Jinping was possible this weekend but he is prepared to impose U.S. tariffs on most remaining Chinese imports if the two countries don't agree.

 Oil jumped by more than 2% on Wednesday after the latest U.S. petroleum supply report showed a larger-than-expected drop in crude stocks.
-Inventories fell 12.8 million barrels, more than the 2.5 million barrel decrease analysts had expected.
+Inventories fell 12.8 million barrels, which was more than the 2.5 million barrel fall analysts had expected.

 Nonetheless, supply remains sufficient in the world's biggest oil consumer.